pl712/learnsomething/README.md

 Please include the following when you are writing your PR:
 General things:
-1. What is the purpose of this PR?
+1. What is the purpose of this PR? complete last level
 2. What changes did you make?
-Why?
+Why? compiled the system.

 This PR Specific:
-1. How did you design your system?
+1. How did you design your system? basically used dict to store and retrive data. seems very basic
-2. What did you struggle with?
+2. What did you struggle with? n/a
-3. Is there anything you would change about this step?
+3. Is there anything you would change about this step? instructios seem vague?